emiliocantuc/dirichletPartitioning/README.md

-In trying to replicate Section 3 of the *Measuring the Effects of Non-Identical Data Distribution for Federated Visual Classification* paper I implemented a function that partitions an array y of class labels using the Dirichlet distribution (as I couldn't find the author's code).
+In trying to replicate Section 3 of the *Measuring the Effects of Non-Identical Data Distribution for Federated Visual Classification* paper I implemented a function that partitions an array of class labels using the [Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution) given a concentration parameter (as I couldn't find the author's code).
 Thought it could be useful to others.

 ## Usage
 ```